-A member may self-nominate or nominate a candidate for office only if he or she is not (1) in arrears in the payment of dues, fees and financial obligations to NYSNA; (2) a supervisor or manager within the meaning of the National Labor Relations Act; (3) a member of the NYSNA staff; (4) serving on the Nominating Committee or the Election Committee.
+A member may self-nominate or nominate a candidate for office only if he or she is not (1) in arrears in the payment of dues, fees and financial obligations to NYSNA; (2) a supervisor or manager within the meaning of the National Labor Relations Act; (3) a member of the NYSNA staff; (4) serving on the Nominating Committee.

 B. Eligibility to Vote